-Mararison island belong to Visayas Region, under the municipality of Culasi, Antique and have 54 hectares of land area.
+Mararison island belongs to Visayas Region, under the municipality of Culasi, Antique and has 54 hectares of land area.
 Before 2013, Mararison earned the name unspoiled lands due to inadequate visitors, and later became famous after the super typhoon Yolanda.

 As the media covered the island, tourist significantly increases, and by 2016 the local government establishes a training program for the residents of Mararison to trained households to act as a point of accommodation for visitors entering the island.